FeroLabs/fero_client/README.md

 2020-12-25T04:00:00Z    8.492         6.199       7.498       ...
 1.762        2.425
 '''

-# Provide specified values as a data frame
+# Provide specified values as a DataFrame
 new_factor_values = pd.DataFrame({
     "Factor1": [8.0, 8.1, 8.2, 8.3, 8.4]
 })